lmfit/uncertainties/doc/user_guide.rst

-Numbers with uncertainties can be input either numerically, or through one of many string representations, so that files containing numbers with uncertainties can easily be parsed:
+Numbers with uncertainties can be input either numerically, or through one of many string representations, so that files containing numbers with uncertainties can easily be parsed.
+Thus, x = 0.20±0.01 can be expressed in many convenient ways:

   >>> x = ufloat((0.20, 0.01))  # x = 0.20+/-0.01
   >>> x = ufloat("0.20+/-0.01")